denis34343/DirectionalAvatarLight/README.md

 # DirectionalAvatarLight

-This is a fork of the [PiMaker/VRChatUnityThings](https://github.com/PiMaker/VRChatUnityThings) repository, focusing on the AvatarLight part.
+This is a fork of [PiMaker/VRChatUnityThings](https://github.com/PiMaker/VRChatUnityThings), focusing on the AvatarLight part.
 Instead of changing the indirect skybox color, this version uses a directional light.

 ## Usage